Pyr-000/YetAnotherStableDiffusion/README.md

   - Prompt weights are applied after the prompt encoding itself, and will not cause any (additional) fragmentation or chunking of the prompt.
 This is also the case for local CLIP-skip settings: The prompt is fully encoded, after which the embeddings for different CLIP-skip settings are interleaved according to the requested level on a per-token-basis/per-embedding-vector-basis.
   - Example: `"an (oil painting:0.8) of a cat, (displayed in a gallery:1.2;1)"` will decrease the magnitude of the embedding vectors encoding 'oil painting' by 20%, while utilizing the embedding vectors of the prompt with a CLIP-skip of 1 to encode 'displayed in a gallery', and increasing their magnitude by 20%.
 To only apply a local CLIP-skip without modifying prompt weights, a weight of 1 must be used: `"an oil painting of a cat, (displayed in a gallery:1;1)"`
   - Stacking multiple weight modifiers by encapsulating them inside eachother is not supported.
 Instead, individual 'effective' weights of sections must be specified in parallel.
-- LoRA embeddings are supported (`-lop`,`-low`, see: [Additional Flags](#additional-flags)).
-This includes native diffusers attn_procs LoRA embeddings, ["lora_diffusion"](https://github.com/cloneofsimo/lora.git) embeddings and other convertable embeddings (LoRA embeddings made/compatible with ["sd-scripts"](https://github.com/kohya-ss/sd-scripts), with both 'normal' linear LoRAs and convolutional LoRAs being supported).
-  - The LoRA converter is derived from the [haofanwang/diffusers](https://github.com/haofanwang/diffusers/blob/75501a37157da4968291a7929bb8cb374eb57f22/scripts/convert_lora_safetensor_to_diffusers.py) conversion script, see [diffusers PR#2403](https://github.com/huggingface/diffusers/pull/2403)
-- ControlNets are supported, with included image preprocessors and dynamic (scheduled) ControlNet strength/guidance scale.
-Refer to the [ControlNet](#controlnet) flags section for details.
-  - If displaying freshly generated images with cv2 is enabled, an additional preview window will be created when preprocessing ControlNet inputs by default.
-This can be used to inspect the 'correctness' of the preprocessed image.

 #
 ## text to image